1972 New Zealand general election: Background

 The National Party had been in office since the 1960 election, when it had defeated the ruling Labour Party, led by Walter Nash.
 The Second Labour Government was the shortest-lasting of all New Zealand governments to that day; in contrast, the Second National Government, led for the majority of its tenure by Keith Holyoake, would be re-elected three times.

 National's policies were focused around stability and a "steady as she goes" approach, but Holyoake's Government was increasingly perceived as tired and worn-out.
-In February 1972, Holyoake stood aside and was replaced by his deputy, Jack Marshall, who took steps to reinvigorate the party.
+Additionally, Holyoake had been in politics since the 1930s, and his staunch conservatism was a poor fit for an increasingly cosmopolitan society.
+For much of the government's third term, there had been speculation as to when Holyoake would stand down.
+Finally, in February 1972, Holyoake stood aside and was replaced by his deputy, Jack Marshall, who took steps to reinvigorate the party.

 Meanwhile, Norman Kirk had been at the helm of Labour since 1965.
 In this time, he had been modernising and updating the Labour Party, but narrowly lost the 1969 election.
 Kirk slimmed and dressed to improve his image, and visited several overseas Labour parties to broaden his knowledge.
-He activated a "spokesman" or shadow cabinet system to spread the responsibility, but it was difficult to avoid one composed largely of Auckland and Christchurch members.
+He activated a "spokesman" or shadow cabinet system to spread the responsibility, but it was difficult to avoid one composed largely of MPs from the Auckland and Christchurch areas.
 Despite the improvements, commentators speculated whether National would pull off another cliffhanger victory.
 Economic recession and voter fatigue had hurt National at the polls.
 Labour's slogan was "It's Time – Time for a change, time for Labour", which expertly captured the national mood.

 A deciding election issue was the proposed raising of the levels of lakes Manapouri and Te Anau as part of the construction of the Manapouri Power Station to supply the aluminium smelter in Bluff with electricity.
-National wanted to proceed with the work but Labour pledged to keep the lake levels as they are.
+National wanted to proceed with the work but Labour pledged to keep the lake levels as they were.
 It became a deciding issue, with four National incumbents from Otago and Southland losing their electorates (Awarua, Invercargill, Otago Central, and Oamaru).